MicroGridsPy/MicroGridsPy/docs/source/installation.rst

 **Conda Package Manager**

-The easiest way to get a working MicroGridsPy installation is to use the free **conda package manager**.
+The easiest way to get a working MicroGridsPy installation is to use the free conda package manager.
 To get conda, download and install the `Anaconda <https://repo.anaconda.com/archive/>`_ distribution for your operating system (using the version for Python 3).
 Anaconda is a free and open-source distribution of the Python and R programming languages for data science and machine learning-related applications that aims to simplify package management and deployment.

-**Create the mgpy environment"
+**Create the mgpy environment"**

 With Anaconda installed, it is possible to create a new environment named "mgpy".
 To create a modelling environment that already contains everything needed to run MicrogridsPy, it's required to download the environment yml file from `here <https://github.com/SESAM-Polimi/MicroGridsPy-SESAM/tree/Environments>`_.
-After placing the ``mgpy_win.yml`` file in "C:/Users/youruser", you can **create and activate the new mgpy environment** by running the following command in the **Anaconda Prompt terminal**:
+After placing the ``mgpy_win.yml`` file in "C:/Users/youruser", you can create and activate the new mgpy environment by running the following command in the Anaconda Prompt terminal:

 .. code-block:: python